 Like many street food dishes in Thailand, the variations of Thai red curry noodle soup are endless.
 This version, using a red curry paste and a coconut seafood broth, was warm and satisfying.
 You will finish a bowl of this noodle soup feeling content.

-The most important ingredient in this recipe is the stock.
-I highly recommend you make your own salmon head stock.
+The most important ingredient in this Thai red curry noodle soup recipe is the stock.
+While you don’t need to make your own, it is strongly recommended that you do.
+The resulting broth will be so much better for it.
+This salmon head stock recipe was perfect.
 Make a big batch and freeze what you don’t need for next time.

-The quality of the egg noodles are also important.
-If you can, buy fresh egg noodles from an Asian supplies store, or alternatively, use good quality dried egg noodles.
+The quality of the egg noodles is also important.
+If you can, buy fresh or frozen egg noodles from an Asian supplies store.
+Alternatively, use good quality dried egg noodles.
+You can get these on Amazon.
 This Thai inspired seafood broth is no place for instant noodles!
 This Serious Eats article explains some of the more common noodle types.
-This dish uses the noodle called la mien.
+This dish uses the noodle called lo mein.

 Apart from core ingredients – the Thai red curry paste, coconut cream, stock, and noodles – you can play around and try some substitutions.
 For example, try using different types of mushrooms, fish, surimi, and garnishes.